 How Many Pallets Fit in a Dry Van?

 One of the most common questions about dry van capacity is how many pallets it can hold.
-A standard dry van typically accommodates 26 standard-sized pallets, each measuring 48 inches by 40 inches.
+A standard dry van with standard 53 dry van dimensions typically accommodates 26 standard-sized pallets, each measuring 48 inches by 40 inches.
 This is true for a 53-foot dry van, which offers plenty of space to arrange these pallets efficiently.
 The configuration of pallets, however, depends on the type of cargo being transported and the pallet configuration used (such as single or double stacked).
-With proper arrangement, a dry van can maximize its capacity for a variety of freight.
+With proper arrangement, a dry van can maximize its capacity for a variety of freight, but it’s important to understand how it differs from drayage or power-only trucking when planning shipments.

 Cubic Feet of Storage Capacity